Invisible Party: Controversy

-The Invisible Party was widely misunderstood outside the extra-parliamentary left.
-Media presented the party as an actual organization with members in the strict and traditional sense.
-Because of the actions against the Centre Party the party was vilified by Swedish media and presented as a violent and anti-democratic organization.
-This led to the true purpose of the campaign becoming even more obscure than before.
 The winner of the Swedish political reality show Toppkandidaterna (The Top Candidates), Petter Nilsson, donated 100,000 of his 250,000 SEK prize-money to the project.
 After the actions against the Centre Party, the party demanded that the license-funded public broadcaster SVT should ask Nilsson to repay the money, and the Centre Party Youth claimed that SVT was "responsible for the attacks", but SVT chose not to take any action against Nilsson.